ebmdatalab/price-per-dose/README.md

 This project compares the price-per-quantity between different clinically comparable products, so we can advise practices and CCGs on potential cost savings.

-We work from the monthly NHS dataset.
-In this, each row of data summarises all prescribing by a single BNF code (i.e. presentation, be it generic or branded) for one practice.
+We work from the monthly [GP Practice prescribing data](http://content.digital.nhs.uk/searchcatalogue?q=title%3A%22presentation+level+data%22&area=&size=10&sort=Relevance).
+In this, each row of data describes prescribing of a presentation for one practice for that month.
 For example, for a given practice we might see two rows of data for tramadol: one for Tramadol Hydrochloride 300mg tablets where it was prescribed generically; and one for Tramulief 300mg tablets where it was prescribed by brand.

-Within a single month, we calculate an average price-per-dose achieved by each practice for each presentation (generic and branded combined).
-We then approximate a realistic, best-case price-per-pill by finding the average price-per-dose which is at the cheapest decile for that presentation.
+Within a single month, we calculate the average price-per-dose achieved by each practice for each presentation (generic and branded combined).
+We then approximate a realistic, best-case price-per-dose by finding the average price-per-dose which is at the cheapest decile for that presentation.

 We then work out what each GP Practice or CCG could save if it prescribed that presentation at the best decile.

 * We only consider data from a single month, because the Drug Tariff changes monthly, making price-per-dose comparisons meaningless between months
-* We cover data from GP Practices only
+* We cover data from standard GP Practices only
 * When summing total possible savings, for a given practice or CCG, we don't consider savings that they are already making
 * We use the NIC cost rather than the actual cost for these calculations

-Within a single month, for each row of data, we calculate a price-per-dose (in the case of Tramadol tablets, this is a price-per-pill).
-We then approximate a realistic, best-case price-per-pill by calculating the cheapest decile across all brands (and generics) for that presentation.
+* When calculating a price-per-dose, we combine all formluations (e.g. tablets and capsules) that we consider to be clinically equivalent.

 # Interpretation